Sgitario/sgitario.github.io/_posts/2018-10-26-axon-by-example.md

 layout: post
 title: Axon - CQRS with Spring Boot by examples
 date: 2018-10-23
-tags: [ Axon, Java, Architecture ]
+tags: [ Axon, Spring, Design Patterns ]
 ---

 We already introduced [CQRS](https://martinfowler.com/bliki/CQRS.html) architectures a while ago [here](https://sgitario.github.io/applying-event-sourcing-and-qcrs-in/).
 The focus was to migrate a legacy monolith application into a CQRS architecture.
 However, we didn't go in deep by actually coding it.
 Let's do this using [Axon Framework](https://axoniq.io/) and Spring Boot.
 We'll create a library application from scratch.